emmajanedrews/base-template/_posts/2017-07-14-how-is-the-dallas-market-doing.md

 Homes under $300,000 still have a lot of high demand and are likely to continue seeing multiple-offer situations.
 However, these conditions still aren’t quite as harsh as what we've seen in the last couple of years.
 {: .present-before-paste}

-If you have any other questions or would like more information, feel free to give us a call at (214) 444-9014 or send us an email at Jay@TeamRobbins.com. &nbsp;We look forward to hearing from you soon.
+If you have any other questions or would like more information, feel free to give us a call at (214) 444-9014 or send us an email at Jay@TeamRobbins.com.
+We look forward to hearing from you soon.
 {: .present-before-paste}